stefs92/Bengali-AI/Midway_Blog_Post.md

 )
 ```

-The "**kwargs" command was giving us
+The "kwargs" command was giving us a hard time and resulting in errors in our code, so we decided to remove the command, and added the spatial dropout command whenever a

 # Appraoch 3: